marceloruilova/Calendar/README.md

 What currently works:

 Adding reminders to the db.json.

 Show all the reminders.

 Used Redux,thunk and logger to ConfigureStore and combine Reducers

+The API doesn't work(It is commented what I tried to do), chromepickercolor doesn't work.

 Things that still need to be done:

 Edit, delete reminders

 Things I could improve:

 Tidy up the structure of the project

 Render each reminder

 Change between months